 • It has more than 5,000,000 topics.

-But why would we think that it might be dead?
+So why do we ask if you should use Quora for marketing?
+Why would we think that it might be dead?

-Maksym Babych, the CEO of SpdLoad, strongly believes that Quora marketing is dead in 2019 and for next years.
+Maksym Babych, the CEO of SpdLoad, strongly believes that Quora marketing was dead before 2020 even started.

 At SpdLoad, they conducted a study lasting 7 months.
 Here’s what they did: